 GoGrad has scholarship resources in addition to updated lists of scholarship opportunities.
 It offers specific lists that can help women, veterans and members of the LGBTQ community find scholarships.
 GoGrad has an easy website to navigate and clearly lists deadlines and application details.

 Scholarships.com is another free scholarship search site that houses over 3.7 million college scholarships and grants.
 You must complete a profile before you can begin your scholarship search.
 Scholarships.com will then work to match your profile with potential scholarships.
-It also offers a scholarship directory that lists the many categories for scholarships you can search.
+It also offers a scholarship directory that lists the many categories for scholarships you can search for to help cover the cost of attendance and other educational expenses.

 Unigo can connect you with over $3.6 million in scholarships.
 Similar to Fastweb, Unigo is free to join and has just three easy steps to get started.
 Create an account, fill out a complete profile and then complete scholarship applications.
 Don’t forget to apply for the $10,000 scholarship offered by Unigo itself.

 6. Scholarship America

 Scholarship America is an online resource that works to help everyone pay for college.
 Its goal is to provide opportunities to remove financial barriers for all students.
 Scholarship America has distributed $4.2 billion dollars worth of scholarships to students.
 You can peruse scholarships before creating an account to see what’s available.
 When browsing, you can sort by specific states and availability of scholarships for a graduate-level program.

 Scholly is a search engine for scholarships that offers a customized experience.
 You’ll create an account and profile, and then Scholly will offer you a list of scholarships with a personalized rating.
 The higher the score, the more relevant the scholarship is for you.
 This helps prioritize your applications.

 Scholly also offers scholarship essay editing software that will check your submissions so you can make corrections.
 You might want to read a guide too on how to write scholarship essays.
 There’s also a mobile app for easy access.
 The only downside is that you’ll have to pay monthly subscription fees to access Scholly’s services.

 8. Your prospective school